PDFs by language

 You’re likely to feel tired and sore for a week or 2 after implant surgery, or longer after a flap procedure (which will leave you with 2 surgical wounds).
 Your doctor will give you medicines to help control pain and other discomfort.

 Depending on the type of surgery you have, you will most likely be able to go home from the hospital within a few days.
 You may be discharged with one or more drains in place.
 A drain is a small tube that’s put in the wound to remove extra fluid from the surgery site while it heals.
 In most cases, fluid drains into a little hollow ball that you’ll learn how to empty before you leave the hospital.
+The doctor will decide when the drains can be safely removed depending on how much fluid is collecting each day.
 Follow your doctor’s instructions on wound and drain care.
 Also be sure to ask what kind of support garments you should wear.
-If you have any concerns or questions, ask your doctor or nurse.
+If you have any concerns or questions, ask someone on your cancer care team.

-Women who have had a mastectomy to treat breast cancer generally do not need routine screening mammograms on the affected side (although they still need them on the other breast).
+Women who have had a mastectomy to treat breast cancer generally do not need routine screening mammograms on the side that was affected by cancer (although they still need them on the other breast).
 There isn’t enough tissue remaining after a mastectomy to do a mammogram.
 Cancer can come back in the skin or chest wall on that side, but if this happens it’s more likely to be found on a physical exam.

 It’s possible for women with reconstructed breasts to get mammograms, but experts agree that women who have breast reconstruction after a mastectomy don’t need routine mammograms.
 Still, if an area of concern is found during a physical exam, a diagnostic mammogram may be done.
 (Ultrasound or MRI may also be used to look at the area closely.)

-If you’re not sure what type of mastectomy you had or whether you need to get mammograms, ask your doctors about this.
+If you’re not sure what type of mastectomy you had or if you need to have mammograms, ask your doctor.